observablehq/framework/docs/javascript.md

 The value of `y` is ${y}.
 ```

 When the value passed to `display` is not a DOM element or node, the behavior of `display` depends on whether it is called within a fenced code block or an inline expression.
-In fenced code blocks, `display` will use the [Observable Inspector](https://github.com/observablehq/inspector).
+In fenced code blocks, `display` will use the [inspector](https://github.com/observablehq/inspector).

 ```js echo
 display([1, 2, 3]);